 Please note that projects or potential projects previously announced that do not appear in the above summary updates should not be considered as at risk.
-Noteworthy developments can occur at any time based on project stages, and the information presented above is a reflection of information on hand.
-Projects not mentioned have simply not concluded or not passed milestones worthy of discussion.
+Noteworthy developments can occur at any time based on project stages, and the information presented above reflects information on hand.
+Projects not mentioned may have simply not concluded or not passed milestones worthy of discussion.